 The patio has settled differentially.
-This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
-This condition can be repaired by pressure grouting the sunken portion of the patio or by removing and replacing it.
+This was probably caused by inadequate preparation of the soil prior to the placement of the concrete sections.
+This condition can be repaired by pressure grouting the sunken sections of the patio or by removing and replacing them.
 The patio remains functional despite this condition.
 However, the raised edges of the concrete can be a trip hazard for some people.
 Repairs should be made as necessary.
+Minor cracks can be sealed to minimize moisture entry and further settlement of the concrete sections.